 Symptoms of rheumatoid arthritis

 Rheumatoid arthritis causes pain, stiffness and swelling of the joints.
-The joints usually affected include the small joints of the fingers and toes, the wrists, elbows, shoulders and knees as well as the neck and jaw.
+The joints most commonly affected are the small joints of the fingers and toes, the wrists, elbows, shoulders and knees as well as the neck and jaw.
 The low back is not affected by rheumatoid arthritis, neither are the joints at the ends of the fingers.

-Some people with rheumatoid arthritis find that only one or two joints are affected at a time and that the arthritis seems to move round the joints.
+Some people with rheumatoid arthritis will only have one or two joints affected at a time and sometimes the arthritis seems to move round the joints.
 Others find that they have episodes of swollen joints for a day or so and things then settle for days or weeks.
+The stiffness and pain of rheumatoid arthritis are usually worse in the morning which can make it difficult to grip objects, then the symptoms tend to improve during the day

-Although many people find that there arthritis is well-controlled, others sometimes have flare-ups affecting one or more joints.
+Although medicines can control most of the symptoms of rheumatoid arthritis, some people can still have occasional flare-ups affecting one or more joints.
 These flares can last a day or so or much longer.

-Rheumatoid arthritis is usually diagnosed with a combination of your history, an examination of your joints, blood tests and X-rays of the joints.
-Sometimes, swelling of the joints is difficult to detect from the outside so if there is any doubt about whether or not your joints are swollen rather than just tender, you may have other tests such as an ultrasound scan of the hands, MRI scan, or special test called an isotope bone scan.
+Rheumatoid arthritis is usually diagnosed with a combination of the joints, blood tests and X-rays of the joints.
+Sometimes, swelling of the joints is difficult to see, so you may need other tests such as an ultrasound scan or MRI scan to look inside the joints in more detail.

 Medical treatments for rheumatoid arthritis

-You may also be offered painkillers such as paracetamol or cocodamol or non-steroidal anti-inflammatory drugs (NSAIDS) such as naproxen or ibuprofen.
-Painkillers and NSAIDs do not affect the immune system and will not prevent joint damage but they can help with the pain and stiffness of rheumatoid arthritis.
+You may also be offered painkillers such as paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs) such as naproxen or ibuprofen.
+Painkillers and NSAIDs do not affect the immune system that causes arthritis, and they will not prevent joint damage, but they can help with the pain and stiffness of rheumatoid arthritis.

 Most people with rheumatoid arthritis will be referred at some time for help with specific problems to professionals such as:

-- Physiotherapists who provide manual (hands-on) treatments and advice on exercise and exercises
+- Physiotherapists who provide manual (hands-on) treatments and advice on exercise, exercises and staying active with arthritis.

 - Psychologists who can help with pain coping techniques and mood